Aadi7171/Vanguard-ems/README.md

 The system is composed of three major layers:

 ### 1. Ingest — *The Reality*
 - Captures live ambulance GPS trajectories in real time.
 - Processes environment snapshots using **Google Gemini** to detect physical roadblocks, congestion, and obstacles.

 ### 2. Process — *The Coordination*
 - Maintains a **SpacetimeDB-inspired shared state** across all system nodes, ensuring every service has a consistent world view.
 - **ArmorIQ** validates every proposed route against a set of "Hard Rules" — safety constraints that cannot be overridden.

 ### 3. Output — *The Patch*
 - Triggers **dynamic green-waves** at traffic signal controllers along the ambulance's path.
-- Logs all performance metrics and routing decisions to **MongoDB Atlas** for observability and post-analysis.
+- Logs all performance metrics and routing decisions to **MongoDB** for observability and post-analysis.

 ---